Oreo Cookie Balls Recipe: Peppermint Oreo Truffles

 Get a candy dipping fork

-This is not a gimmick tool.
-A candy dipping fork lets you drop the truffle into the chocolate, submerge it, lift it out, and tap off the excess without pressing your fingers into the coating or dragging crumbs back into the bowl.
+This isn’t a gimmick tool.
+A candy dipping fork allows you drop the truffle into the chocolate, submerge it, lift it out, and tap off the excess without having to press fingers into the coating, or drag crumbs back into the bowl.
+It speeds up the entire dipping process and the finished truffles look a lot cleaner.
+This type of set is inexpensive and great for anything you dip in chocolate… strawberries, cake pops, you name it.

 Don’t skip the freezer step